Skip to Content

 Cricut Maker

-What does the Cricut Maker machine cut?
+What can the Cricut Maker machine cut?

 So let’s talk about the differences.
 Overall, this machine is just more powerful.
 It has commercial-grade technology (probably why it’s so much heavier) and an adaptive tool system to control the blades and cut pressure, providing 10 times more cutting power.
 The basic cutting is also done using the premium fine-point blade used on the Explore Air 2.